 The leave applies to both full-time and part-time employees and could be used twice to cover both doses of a vaccine.
 The amendment makes it illegal for an employer to fire or discipline a worker for taking time off to get the vaccine shot.

 Employees in British Columbia, too, can avail of up to three hours of paid leave for each dose of COVID-19 vaccine.
 The legislation amending BC's Employment Standards Act was passed on April 28, 2021.
 The new rules apply to full- and part-time employees, and are in effect retroactive to April 19.

 Many businesses across Canada are also going the extra mile to offer their staff the opportunity to receive a dose while getting paid.

 Companies such as Starbucks, Canada Goose and Bank of Montreal are providing staff with between 2 and 4 paid hours of leave to get vaccinated during work hours.

 Here at Peninsula Canada, too, employees are eligible to receive paid time during the workday to get vaccinated.

 Do employers have to implement a paid vaccination leave?

-So far only one Canadian province has mandated a paid vaccination leave.
-Employers in the other thirteen jurisdictions are free to decide if they want to implement a paid leave for their employees.
+So far only three Canadian province have mandated a paid vaccination leave.
+Employers in the other 11 jurisdictions are free to decide if they want to implement a paid leave for their employees.